San Miguel de Allende with Kids: Art, Color and Colonial Charm

 The Parroquia de San Miguel Arcangel

-Let us start where everyone starts: the Parroquia.
-This neo-Gothic pink church dominates the city skyline, and its spires are visible from almost every rooftop in town.
+Start where everyone starts.
+The Parroquia.
+This neo-Gothic pink church dominates the city skyline and its spires are visible from almost every rooftop.
 The story goes that its indigenous architect, Zeferino Gutierrez, was inspired by European cathedrals he had seen only on postcards.
-Whether or not that is entirely true, the result is extraordinary -- a fantastical church that looks like it belongs in a storybook.
+Whether or not that is fully true, the result is a fantastical pink church that looks like it belongs in a storybook.

-Kids are fascinated by the Parroquia.
+Kids are fascinated by it.
 Its sheer size, the way it glows pink and gold at sunset, and the constant activity in the plaza in front of it make this a natural gathering spot for families.
-On weekends and holidays, you will often find balloon vendors, cotton candy carts, and street performers right outside.
+On weekends and holidays you will find balloon vendors, cotton candy carts, and street performers right outside.

 The Jardin Principal

-The main plaza -- the Jardin -- sits directly in front of the Parroquia, shaded by manicured Indian laurel trees.
+The main plaza, the Jardin, sits directly in front of the Parroquia, shaded by manicured Indian laurel trees.
 This is the heart of San Miguel, and you should plan to spend time here every single day of your trip.
-Grab a bench, buy an elote (corn on the cob with mayo, chili, and lime) from a passing vendor, and just watch the world go by.
+Grab a bench, buy an elote (corn on the cob with mayo, chili, and lime), watch the world go by.

 Children love the Jardin because there is always something happening.
-Musicians play, vendors sell handmade toys, and local kids run around the fountain.
-It is one of those rare public spaces where you can genuinely relax while your children entertain themselves.
+Musicians play, vendors sell handmade toys, local kids chase pigeons around the fountain.
+It is one of those rare public spaces where you can actually relax while your children entertain themselves.
+Eddie and I spent more Sunday afternoons there than I can count, with Bella asleep in a carrier and Don Luis (our landlord, more on him below) wandering by to ask if we wanted to come over for caldo.

 The Colorful Streets

 Beyond the Jardin, every street in the historic center is worth exploring.
-Walls painted in ochre, cobalt, burnt sienna, and dusty rose line narrow cobblestone lanes.
+Walls in ochre, cobalt, burnt sienna, and dusty rose along narrow cobblestone lanes.
 Bougainvillea cascades over wrought-iron balconies.
-Massive wooden doors, some of them centuries old, hide private courtyards.
-For kids who love art -- or for parents trying to cultivate that love -- this city is a living classroom in color theory.
+Massive wooden doors, some centuries old, hide private courtyards.
+For kids who love art, or for parents trying to cultivate that love, this city is a living classroom in color theory.

-A tip: bring a small sketchbook or watercolor set and let your kids stop and paint whenever something catches their eye.
-Some of our best travel memories came from sitting on a curb while my daughter tried to capture the exact shade of a doorway.
+Tip: bring a small sketchbook or watercolor set and let your kids paint whenever something catches their eye.
+Some of our best memories from those four years were sitting on a curb on Calle Aldama while Bella tried to capture the exact shade of a doorway.

 Art and Culture with Kids